For millions of people, across age groups, video games provide a key way to kill time and decompress from the pressures

 Game Together, Stay Together

-Excessive video game play leads to less time spent together, the disruption of routines, and can generally throw a monkey wrench into a marriage.
-At least that’s the case in marriages where only one spouse games.
-Or where spouses play different games.
+Excessive video game play leads to less time spent together, disrupts routines, and generally throws a monkey wrench into a marriage in many cases.
+At least in marriages where only one spouse games.
+Or sometimes even where spouses play different games.

 A study from Brigham Young University found that, “For couples in which both spouses play, 76 percent said that gaming has a positive effect on their marital relationship.”

-Those who responded to the survey even noted online interaction leads to “higher marital satisfaction.”
+Those who responded to the survey even noted online interaction even leads to “higher marital satisfaction.”

 At least among those who game in tandem.
 Relating within a game often carries similar benefits as interacting in person.
 However, it can still cause problems when one spouse plays substantially more than the other.